 62. Orecchiette alle cime di rapa

 In Puglia, you will find this pasta with a delicious turnip tops green sauce where the initial sauteed includes chili pepper and anchovies.
-It’s typical from Bari area but you can find it in restaurants all over the region.
+It’s a typical recipe from the Bari area but you can find it in restaurants all over the region.

-    This is typical from Foggia region and consists of meat of sheep, goat or veal seasoned with salt, chili pepper, garlic and fennel seeds and let it dry under the sun for a couple of weeks.
+This is a typical dish from the Foggia province in the Puglia region and consists of meat of sheep, goat or veal seasoned with salt, chili pepper, garlic and fennel seeds and let dry under the sun for a couple of weeks.
 You can eat it either grilled or raw and depending on the age of the animal, it’s going to carry a more delicate or rougher taste.

 If you are not lactose intolerant and like dairy products, you will truly enjoy the burrata.
 A thin layer of mozzarella wraps a tender heart of stracciatella (fresh cheese with a slightly acid flavor) and fresh cream.

 You will find it everywhere in the region, both in restaurants as well as local food stores.